Border aid bill ‘not enough’ to address migrant crisis, lawmakers say

 Migrants “continue to sleep on concrete floors, wrapped in a single aluminum blanket.
 None of that has changed.
 This leads some of our colleagues to ask why they keep appropriating money, distribute it for other purposes and these folks come back to ask for more,” she said.
 “We need safeguards in place so that when Congress appropriates funds for a specific purpose, no one can shift money between accounts.”

-While she said the agency still has “good people in there,” Escobar called out DHS for not adopting to change.
+While she said the agency still has “good people in there,” Escobar called out DHS for not adapting to change.

 Last week, DHS acting Secretary Kevin McAleenan, stated that the agency for several months had been asking Congress for additional money to cope with the migrant surge and with the factors driving Central American migration to the United States.